Navigating the Promise and Peril of Large Language Models

 The arms race between beneficial and harmful applications of LLMs will also continue.
 OpenAI recently unveiled a tool for detecting AI-written text, but many believe LLMs will soon get good enough to evade detection.
 It’s impossible to predict where exactly the technology will go from here.

 As technology advances, so too do narrative threats enabled by artificial intelligence.
 Bad actors can leverage LLMs to carry out narrative attacks effectively.
 Ultimately, while the online landscape grows more hazardous, our best defense comes from comprehending the narratives weaponized against us and responding decisively.
-Tools like Compass by Blackbird.AI can provide crucial buttress by providing context to misinformation and disinformation.
+Tools like Compass by Blackbird.AI can provide crucial buttress by providing context to narrative attacks.

 LLMs provide a glimpse of the creative potential of AI while posing complex ethical dilemmas.
 Developing governance and norms to prevent misuse is now an urgent priority.
 Education can help society adapt.
 Ultimately, we must thoughtfully navigate the promises and risks as this technology advances rapidly.
 The AI genie is out of the bottle – now we must figure out how to responsibly coexist.